-Firstly, connect the vacuum pump’s hose to the low pressure port present on the manifold gauge.
+Firstly, connect the vacuum pump’s hose to the low-pressure port present on the manifold gauge.
 This is the port that lies between the two gauges present on the gauge set.

-Next, you need to connect the red colored valve to the high pressure port and the blue colored valve to the lower one.
+Next, you need to connect the red-colored valve to the high-pressure port and the blue-colored valve to the lower one.
 It is the yellow valve that signifies the connection to the vacuum pump.

 3. Making The Connections

 Get a hold on the right pressure port, and connect it to the gauge by merely lifting the connector ring in an upward direction and then pushing it in a downward direction.

-This plunger facilitates to actuate the port valve to refrigerant lines.
+This plunger facilitates the actuation of the port valve to refrigerant lines.
 When concerned as to how to vacuum AC system without pump, one should know that it is possible but would not be that efficient.

 4. The Vacuuming Action

-When concerned as to how long to vacuum ac system, you should know that it would take around 30-45 minutes.
-This is enough time period to get rid of moisture and dust inside the AC system.
+When concerned as to how long to vacuum AC system, you should know that it would take around 30-45 minutes.
+This is enough time to get rid of moisture and dust inside the AC system.

 The gauge should be reading pressure around 27-29 inches.
-If the reading goes hay wired, there is a potential leak.
-Contrarily, if everything is fine, you can detach the vacuum pump and place the hose in a refrigerant.
+If the reading goes hay wired, there is a potential vacuum leak.
+Contrarily, if everything is fine, you can detach the vacuum pump car AC and place the hose in a refrigerant.

-Start your car, turn the AC on, and open the low pressure valve that is present on the gauge in a slow manner.
+Start your car, turn the AC on, and open the low-pressure valve that is present on the gauge in a slow manner.
 This step is undertaken to ensure a constant flow of refrigerant into the AC.

 How Long To Vacuum AC System?

-If you do, you have not wasted 1/2 hour vacuuming down the system, just to tear apart to fix a leak.
+If you do, you have not wasted 1/2 hour vacuuming down the system, just to tear it apart to fix a leak.
 If it passes the leak test, then vacuum down the system for 20-30 minutes and charge the system.

-Looking at the step by step procedure to vacuum AC and knowing how long to vacuum AC system, you would be all set to do it on your own.
+Looking at the step-by-step procedure to vacuum AC and knowing how long to vacuum AC system, you would be all set to do it on your own.
 Remember to follow the instructions and feel proud when you effectively fix the vacuum system.